General Security Tips

 - Check before you get in to make sure no one is hiding beneath or inside the vehicle.

-- Enter your vehicle, start the engine, secure the doors, affix the seat belt and drive away.
+- Enter your vehicle, start the engine, secure the doors, latch your seat belt, and drive away.

 - Drive on well traveled streets and never pick up hitchhikers.
-Don’t hitchhike either.
+Don’t hitchhike yourself.

 - Keep your car in gear while stopped, with all the windows up and doors locked.